PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 ![image](https://github.com/PaulaRybicka0114/challenge_portfolio_paulinarybicka/blob/main/T5S6.png?raw=true)

-**7. Wyświetl klientów o id 1, 3, 5, wykorzystaj do tego operator AND**
+**7. Display customers with id 1, 3, 5, use the AND operator for this**

 SELECT *